Editor’s note: This article was updated on July 23, 2019.

 The release of Commander 2019 is right around the corner, and fans of the format can hardly wait to see the newest cards.
 But for many Magic players, the preconstructed decks of Commander 2019 will serve as their introduction to the Commander format – that first deck that they’ll play, personalize, and tinker with for years to come.

 With those players in mind, we wanted to offer a quick introduction to this fan-favorite format, as well as some tips and resources.
 We hope this article will set you on the path to Commander mastery!

 What is Commander, Anyway?

 Commander is a 100-card singleton format meant to be played with multiple players.
-One of those 100 cards is your Commander: a legendary creature around which to build your deck.
-(While all the Commanders in Commander 2018 are Planeswalkers, a Planeswalker cannot serve as your Commander unless its rules text says so.)
-Think of your Commander as the conductor in an orchestra: if you build your deck around your Commander’s abilities, all the pieces will work in perfect harmony together.
+One of those 100 cards is your commander: a legendary creature around which to build your deck.
+(Some planeswalkers can serve as your commander if their rules text says so.)
+Think of your commander as the conductor in an orchestra: if you build your deck around your commander’s abilities, all the pieces will work in perfect harmony together.